 Did you know there is the oldest log cabin in Pinellas County, still standing in it’s present location, right smack in the middle of Safety Harbor?
 If so, how much did you know about it?

-My love for old houses is perfectly wed to my real estate career.
-This marriage of interests can be extremely rewarding.
-Such is the case for my interest in Safety Harbor’s Little Log Cabin.
-The trick is to keep the proper balance so no one asks for a divorce.
-Historical research can be quite time consuming, so care must be taken to not get carried away by the romance of the past to the exclusion of the present.
-The property at 600 3rd Street South in Safety Harbor, Florida, causes no such conundrum.
-It has the perfect bland of past and present, courtesy of the delightful current owners of the property, Mr. and Mrs. Hollerbaugh.
+My love for old houses has led me on a wonderful journey in Safety Harbor.
+The property at 600 3rd Street South in Safety Harbor, Florida has the perfect bland of past and present, courtesy of the delightful current owners of the property, Mr. and Mrs. Hollerbaugh.
 They supplied many of the photographs and graciously allowed me to take some of my own.

 For this log cabin, there are many historical threads to pull – if you really want to see how far the ball of yarn will roll.
 My B.A. degree is in architectural history so as a trained historian I feel guilty preparing any sort of historical account without full proper citations, footnotes and the like.
 My mea culpa is that this is a blog, not a scholarly journal.
 Hopefully it may give anyone else interested, a jump-off point.
 I have, nevertheless, included some footnotes, primarily of the secondary sources utilized.
 Direct links to the sources used, when available, are included in the footnotes at the bottom of this blog.
 Noted in the text with a number around ie. (x).